freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 #### HINTS

 - Add `echo $QUESTION3` below the `read LOCATION`
-- Add it to your `questionnaire.sh` file
+- Add it to your `questionaire.sh` file

 ## 350. read WEBSITE